Our recommendations are made independently through Research & Testing. We may receive commissions from purchases made via our links.

 The upper half of the LifeStraw Pitcher

 The LifeStraw is a well-built pitcher with a sleek design and strong, durable parts.
 Unlike others, its lid and reservoir have silicone rings to secure them to the pitcher.
 This not only ensures the lid doesn’t fall out during pouring, it also prevents water from the reservoir from mixing with filtered water.
-The handle, albeit small, is strong and easy to grab.
+The handle, albeit small, is strong and easy to grip.

 Spigot